- Marketing in the Trenches on a Budget - December 26, 2013

 - Play the numbers game.
 How many accounts do you talk to or meet with on a daily basis?
 What’s your follow up procedure?
 What’s your specific tactic to move an introductory conversation toward a closed deal?
 Are you asking what the stumbling blocks are, the issues you have to address in order for the deal to become a go?

-How would you add to advising Tony based on his situation and his website?
+How would you add to advising Tony based on his situation?